 Josh and Haleigh Bramer

-At Word of Life Hungary Joshua will teach the students in the Bible Institute.
-Both Joshua and Haleigh will minister to the students; meeting with them regularly, having Bible studies with them, and mentoring them.
+At Word of Life Hungary Joshua teaches the students in the Bible Institute.
+Both Joshua and Haleigh minister to the students; meeting with them regularly, having Bible studies with them, and mentoring them.

 I was born into a Christian family with parents who are involved in ministry.
 I grew up believing the gospel and being involved in church.
 I even thought that maybe the Lord had called me to missions.
 However, I often struggled with anxiety and depression, and began finding ways to deal with those emotions that were unbiblical.
 I ended up walking away from the Lord in High School, but found it very empty.
 I was expelled from my High School my senior year, which began a process that resulted in me coming back to the Lord.
 I found in Him the joy and peace I had been seeking.
 While I had walked away from the Lord, I had never really stopped believing that Christ had died for my sins and that God has raised Him from the dead.
-However, when I cam back to the Lord, I discovered how that truth could empower my life here and now.
+However, when I came back to the Lord, I discovered how that truth could empower my life here and now.
 I began attending Bible College and discovered that I loved to teach and preach.
 God has given me opportunities to use the gift of teaching in many different settings.
 I always enjoyed the opportunities I had to teach overseas.
-My wife and I have been praying about what God would have for us when we graduated seminary.
-We had the opportunity to come and serve at WOL Hungary.
-We believe this is the place where God is leading our family.
-We are so excited to come serve with WOL Hungary where I will teach in the Bible Institute and we will minister to the students there!
+My wife and I prayed about what God had for us when we graduated seminary.
+We believe WOL Hungary is the place where God lead our family.
+We are privileged to serve with WOL Hungary where we minister to students and I teach in the Bible Institute!

 When I was a child, I knew about God, but I didn't think much about it.
 It was what most of the grown-ups believed, and it explained a lot of questions about life and the world.
 But when I went to middle school I started to question the existence of God.
 By the time I got into high school, I was an atheist.